 Sage Vasishta gives much more importance to dispassion and detachment in the pursuit of liberation, compared to meditation.
 He says:

 “Meditation is useless without Detachment.
 Meditation is meaningless with Detachment.
-Total Detachment is fundamental for Nirvana.” – Ch 6, Part 2, sarga 46.
+Total Detachment is fundamental for Nirvana.” – Ch 6, Part 2, sarga 46, verse 19.

 The main focus in “YogavAsiShTha is on conveying the Non-dual message clearly to the seeker anticipating all his possible doubts.
 It avoids polemical arguments and is not concerned with debating other systems.
 A wide spectrum of models are used in imparting the Non-dual teaching – from the most traditional shravaNa-manana-nididhyAsana to Neo-advaitic concept of none to teach or to seek.”

 Sage Vasishta foresees and presents what Shri Krishna would be teaching Arjuna in a future epoch (Yuga) – (vide the sarga-s 52 to 58 of YogavAsiShTa, Chapter 6, Part 1).
 About 27 verses of YogavAsiShTa in these sarga-s are exactly or almost the same that one finds in the present day Bhagavad-Gita.
 These 27 verses occur distributed in different chapters of the Gita – from the 2nd to the 18th chapters.